-The degree programme has been designed in line with the graduate attributes (outlined on pages v and vi) that should be acquired by the undergraduate students on completion the engineering degree programme.
-The curriculum comprises a set of core modules that provides a foundation in mathematics, sciences and computing; and a set of integrated modules that provides a broad base in engineering sciences, engineering design, and laboratory and project work in the chosen field; industrial training to provide an exposure to professional practice; and a set of complementary non-technical subjects.
+The engineering degree programme has been designed to provide adequate means for the development of the graduate attributes (outlined on page v) that should be acquired by students on completion the programme.

+The curriculum comprises a set of core modules that provides a foundation in mathematics, sciences and computing; and a set of integrated modules that provides a broad base in engineering sciences and engineering designs and projects in the chosen field; industrial training to provide an exposure to professional practice; and a set of complementary non-technical subjects.